rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/10_lecture.md

 			the combinations of usernames & password , resulting in a total number of combination equaling usernames x passwords
 		- `Note` : this get pretty long if u're using the community edition of Burp
 - Ques
-	1) Which Attack type allows us to select multiple payload sets (one per position) & iterate via them simultaneously ?
+	- Q 1) Which Attack type allows us to select multiple payload sets (one per position) & iterate via them simultaneously ?
 		- Ans : Pitchfork
-	2) How about the attack type which allows us to use one payload set in every single position we've selected simultaneously ?
+	- Q 2) How about the attack type which allows us to use one payload set in every single position we've selected simultaneously ?
 		- Ans : Battering Ram
-	3) which attack type allows us to select multiple payload sets (one per position) and iterate through all possible combinations ?
+	- Q 3) which attack type allows us to select multiple payload sets (one per position) and iterate through all possible combinations ?
 		- Ans : Cluster Bomb
-	4) most commonly used , which attack type allows us to cycle through our payload set , <br>
+	- Q 4) most commonly used , which attack type allows us to cycle through our payload set , <br>
 		putting the next available payload in each position in turn ?
 		- Ans : Sniper
 - we'll be returning to the SQL injection vulnerability we previously discovered through using repeater , <br>
 	in tryhackme.com intruder - burpsuite , download `fuzzdb SQLi platform detection list` file
 - Ques : Practical Work - Intruder
+    - STEP 0 : click on "Download Task Files" btn
 	1) Return to the intruder in Burp.
 In our previous task, we passed our failed attempt to both repeater <br>
 		& intruder for further examination.
 Open up the Positions sub-tab in the intruder tab with this request now <br>
 		& verify that 'Sniper' is selected as our attack type